 Flavor Development: Muffins taste great fresh but develop deeper flavors by the next day, making them perfect for make-ahead breakfasts or snacks.

-Nutmeg: Include ¼ tsp nutmeg for a warm, fall-inspired flavor (great for September baking).
+Nutmeg: Include ¼ tsp nutmeg for a warm, fall flavors.
 Omit for a lighter, summer-friendly taste.

-Zucchini vs. Summer Squash: No need to squeeze zucchini for this recipe.
-If substituting summer squash (which is wetter), squeeze it in a kitchen towel to prevent soggy muffins.
+Zucchini vs. Yellow Squash: No need to squeeze zucchini for this recipe.
+If substituting yellow squash (which is wetter), squeeze it in a kitchen towel to prevent soggy muffins.

 Streusel Tip: For a chunkier streusel, use cold butter and cut it into the dry ingredients with a fork or pastry cutter instead of melting.